4arjun/convovoice-frontend/README.md

 # Language Learner Chat Application

-This project is a language learning chat application using Django and the OpenAI GPT-4 turbo API.
+This project is a language learning chat application using Django, React and the turbo API.
 The application provides a friendly and supportive companion to help users practice and improve their language skills through interactive conversations.

 ## Features